cotes2020/jekyll-theme-chirpy/_posts/01AWS/SSM/2020-05-23-patch-management.md

 Parameter name: `InstallOverrideList`
 - **Usage**: Optional.
 - `InstallOverrideList` lets you specify an `https/S3 path-style URL` to a list of patches to be installed.
-- This patch installation list, in YAML format, <font color=blue> overrides the patches specified by the current default patch baseline. </font>
+- This patch installation list, in YAML format, <font color=LightSlateBlue> overrides the patches specified by the current default patch baseline. </font>
 - provides more granular control over which patches are installed on the instances.
 - Be aware that **compliance reports** reflect `patch states` according to what’s specified in the patch baseline, not what you specify in an `InstallOverrideList` list of patches.
   - so Scan operations ignore the `InstallOverrideList` parameter.